Worth More Than You Think

 Theft and burglary

-If belongings are stolen from your home, garage, or car, your contents policy covers the replacement cost.
-Burglary is one of the most common claims.
-Specified items like a laptop, phone, or jewellery can be covered for theft anywhere in NZ.
+Belongings stolen from your home, garage, or car are covered under most contents policies at replacement cost.
+Burglary is one of the most common claims we handle, particularly in Auckland where theft rates are highest.
+Specified items like a laptop, phone, or jewellery may be covered for theft anywhere.
 Check the policy wording for exclusions around unattended vehicles.

 Fire, storm and water damage